tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/analyzing.rst

 ``O(1)``: Constant Time
 -----------------------

 A Big-O of ``1`` means the time complexity is **independent of the size of the input ``n``**.
 No matter how large the input size is the growth rate will always remain constant.
-In other words its growth rate is a fixed value represented graphically as a horizontal line.
+In other words its growth rate is constant and represented graphically as a horizontal line.

 - A step classified as of ``O(1)`` means it is an operation that runs in constant time.
 - By extension an algorithm classified as ``O(1)`` means the execution of its steps will run constant time.